||Home > Publications

 The standards of proficiency (SOPs) set out what a social worker in England should know, understand and be able to do when they complete their social work training so that they can register with the HCPC.
 They set out clear expectations of a social worker’s knowledge and abilities when they start practising.

 The work to set the standards of proficiency for social workers in England developed alongside the work of the Social Work Reform Board.
-One outcome of the Reform Board, the Professional Capabilities Framework (PCF), is now managed by the College of Social Work.
+One outcome of the Reform Board, the Professional Capabilities Framework (PCF), is now managed by the British Association of Social Workers (BASW).

 The PCF describes the capabilities required of social workers at all stages of their career, whilst the SOPs set out what a social worker must know, understand and be able to do when they start practising for the first time.